 Mount Rogers National Recreation Area

 At the edge of town, the Mount Rogers National Recreation Area (MRNRA) stretches as far as the eye can see, across the highest peaks in the state, over mountain balds and spruce-fir forests, trout streams, and more than 500 miles of trails.
-The MRNRA protects 200,000 acres of National Forest land surrounding Mount Rogers, the highest peak in Virginia.
+The MRNRA was established in 1966 and protects 200,000 acres of National Forest land surrounding Mount Rogers, the highest peak in Virginia.
 From hiking, camping, biking, and fishing, to paddling, birding, stargazing, and scenic driving, you'll find a new adventure around every turn.
 Over one million visitors come to the MRNRA every year.

 Virginia Creeper Trail